 «If you do build a great experience, customers tell each other about that.
 Word of mouth is very powerful.» (Jeff Bezos)

 Definition.
 E-commerce is the direction of business activity when the process of providing customers with goods or services is done by means of electronic devices and the Internet.
-This sort of communication and finalization of sales adds some new aspects to data management, sales channels, advertising, presenting goods and services and moreover — enabling full cycle of commerce operations, including payments, delivery and refunds.
+This sort of communication and finalization of sales adds some new aspects to data management, sales channels, advertising, presenting goods and services, and moreover — enabling the full cycle of commercial operations, including payments, delivery, and refunds.

 The last decade witnessed booming ecommerce development.
-Today it provides the opportunities for not only e-trade both from businesses to buyers but also online auctions and user-to-user sales platforms.
-E-commerce systems and activities today include presenting and booking wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing and many other things which customers are using more and more often on everyday basis.
+Today it provides opportunities for not only e-trade both from businesses to buyers but also online auctions and user-to-user sales platforms.
+E-commerce systems and activities today include presenting and booking a wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing, and many other things which customers are using more and more often on an everyday basis.

 Design aspect.
-Obviously, success of e-commerce activity depends on several factors among which:
+Obviously, the success of e-commerce activity depends on several factors among which: